 Originally from Poland, she holds a Bachelor’s degree in Geography from the University of Warsaw and a Master’s degree in Earth Sciences, Environmental Management from the University of Amsterdam.
 Thanks to her past roles she has a knowledge on sustainability reporting, climate change and energy, and understanding of relationships between environmental sustainability, climate change, social and economic issues.
 She has experience in developing analytical frameworks.
 She is a Polish native speaker, fluent in English, comfortable in Dutch.

 Laura is based in The Hague, Netherlands, and joined ASI in January 2021.
-She is responsible for membership applications and procedures, and supports the work towards standards benchmarking and harmonisation workstreams.
+She supports benchmarking and harmonisation activities with external initiatives, as well as the ongoing development of ASI Standards.

-Marieke’s background lies in the development and implementation of standards, certification and impact evaluation systems in mineral and metal supply chains.
-Previously she worked at the Responsible Jewellery Council where she managed RJC’s certification and M&E work programs.
-She was actively engaged in the planning, internal research, outreach and collaborations with key stakeholders for impacts research, particularly looking at mid-scale gold mining.
-Her most recent role was at Bettercoal, where she led the review and implementation of the new coal supplier Assessment System.
-She established a multi-stakeholder Technical & Advisory Committee to complete this work through consultative and consensus-building processes over a two-year review period.
+Marieke has over 12 years experience in the development and implementation of standards, certification and impact evaluation systems in mineral and metal supply chains.
+Her career started at the Responsible Jewellery Council in London where she managed RJC’s certification and Monitoring & Evaluation work programs.
+Within her role she worked collaboratively with other standards and initiatives including the De Beers Best Practice Principles (BPPs), Social Accountability 8000 (SA8000), the London Bullion Market Association (LBMA), Swiss Better Gold Association (SBGA), and the Fairmined and Fairtrade standards.
+Her latest role was at Bettercoal, where she led the review and implementation of the new coal supplier Assessment Process, and established a multi-stakeholder Technical & Advisory Committee to complete this work through consultative and consensus-building processes over a two-year review period.

-Marieke holds a Masters in Environment, Development and Policy from the University of Sussex and a Bachelor’s and Master’s degree in Cultural and Social Anthropology from the University of Amsterdam.
-She is a Dutch native speaker, fluent in English, and has a working level of Spanish and German.
+Marieke serves on the Technical Committee of the ISEAL Alliance and holds a Masters in Environment, Development and Policy from the University of Sussex, and a Bachelor’s and Master’s degree in Cultural and Social Anthropology from the University of Amsterdam.
+She is a Dutch native speaker, fluent in English and a smattering of Spanish and German on the side.

 Mark joined ASI in April 2021 and is based in Australia.
 As ASI’s Indigenous Peoples Advisory Forum (IPAF) Advisor, he is responsible for leading the development and activities of IPAF and other ASI projects related to Indigenous Peoples and affected communities connected with the aluminium value chain.